 Chronicling the Yemen conflict: 6 photographers tell their stories

-The International Committee of the Red Cross (ICRC) teamed up with six young Yemeni photographers, Ahmad Al Basha, Karrar al-Moayyad, Saleh Bahlais, Abdallah Al Jaradi, Khaled Al Thawr and Ali Al Sonidar, who chronicled the devastating impact of the conflict on their respective communities across Yemen.
+The ICRC teamed up with six young Yemeni photographers, Ahmad Al Basha, Karrar al-Moayyad, Saleh Bahlais, Abdallah Al Jaradi, Khaled Al Thawr and Ali Al Sonidar, who chronicled the devastating impact of the Yemen crisis on their respective communities across Yemen.

 Sonidar, who grew up in the bustling alleys of the spectacular Old City of Sana'a, developed a knack for photography while observing tourists from all over the world click photographs of the souks, the architecture and the people.